 - Sweet onion: Look for Walla Walla, Vidalia, and Maui, if available, or substitute red onion.

-- Cucumber: Any variety will work.
+- Cucumber: Any variety such as common or English cucumbers.

 Serving suggestions